RohanChimalapati/TetraNet/README.md

 ## Contributors

-Project TetraNet was created by Abhinav Bichal, Sarvesh Sathish, and Pranay Shah for the 2021 Microsoft Azure AI competition.
+Project TetraNet was created by Abhinav Bichal, Sarvesh Sathish, and Rohan Chimalapati for the 2021 Microsoft Azure AI competition.